lnarasim/geekshub_python_bootcamp/topics/functions/lambda.md

 6. Write a lambda to check whether or not given number is multiple of 3 and multiple of 7

+7. Write a lambda that does not take any arguments but returns the current time

+---

+# Exercises (cntd)

+8. Write a lambda that takes one positional arguments and variable number of positional arguments.
+Finds the sum of the arguments and returns it

+9. Write a lambda that takes default values

+10. Write a lambda that takes two keyword only arguments one with default values, another without defaults and print them all

+11. Write  a lambda that takes positional arguments, variable positional arguments, keyword only args, variable keyword only args and print the arguments

+12. Write a program using lambda that sorts of strings based on the length of the strings and returns a new list
+        * Input: ['aaaa', 'aaa', 'b', 'aa']
+        * Output: ['b', 'aa', 'aaa', 'aaaa']

+---

+# Exercises (cntd)

+13. Write a program using lambda to sort a list of strings.
+The sorting should be case insensitive

+14. A dictionary has a set of keys and values.
+The keys are names of the students and values are their average scores.
+Write a program using lambda that displays the names and scores of the students as tuples that are sorted based on scores (the highest score comes first)

+15. Given a list of objects, randomize the list (using sorted and random.random())

 ---

 layout: true
 class: center, middle, inverse